 The meaning of the name Satan is Adversary.
 The Hebrew word is derived from a word meaning “one who plots against another.”
 The word satan means “to show enmity to, oppose, plot against,” and comes from the root, s-t-n, “one who opposes, obstructs, or acts as a slanderer, literally to throw something against another.”
 In the biblical sense, Satan is the one who stands opposed to God, slanders him and makes accusation against His creation.
 He is first introduced to us through the talking serpent that tempted Eve in the Garden of Eden.
 We will have to make a case for this in a study of the New Testament (NT) since the Old Testament (OT) never calls Eden’s serpent Satan.
 In another OT place Satan, by formal name, is presented to us in the Book of Job as one who had access to the whole earth and was aware of mankind.
 God initiates a challenge with Satan concerning the man Job, a good and holy man who loved God and served Him through his family and community.
 Job is believed to have lived long before the Jews became a nation, probably around 2000 B.C.
 Job was not a Jew in this respect but is in the pre-Abraham lineage (Abraham being the Father of the Jewish nation).
 He is presented as more than a good guy.
-He was a righteous man who feared (held in great honor) God.
+He was a righteous man who feared (held in great honor), God.
 No one knows who wrote the Book of Job but the Jews adopted the book as scripture.

 Satan takes on the challenge of God and twice is granted greater and greater access to bring calamity upon Job.
 The loss of livelihood and wealth, the loss of his children and the loss of his health are attributed to the activity of Satan.
-The story of Job teaches us of value of human integrity that springs from a love of God; even through in the worse of tragedies, Job did not sin against God or accuse Him of wrong.
-Here Satan is presented as one who has knowledge and an agenda against mankind and God.
-He is given access to bring storm, death and disease, in this case, for the purpose of testing God’s ways in the life of a man who trusted in God.
-Job is a long read and if you are unfamiliar with the work, Job suffers terribly but is vindicated through his integrity for he never curses God or accuses him with wrong doing.
+The story of Job teaches us of the value of human integrity that springs from a love of God; even through in the worse of tragedies, Job did not sin against God or accuse Him of wrong.
+Here Satan is presented as one who has a knowledge and an agenda against mankind and God.
+He is given access to bring storm, death, and disease, in this case, for the purpose of testing God’s ways in the life of a man who trusted in God.
+Job is a long read and if you are unfamiliar with the work, Job suffers terribly but is vindicated by his integrity for he never curses God or accuses him of wrong doing.
 God wins the debate against Satan and against many forms of human philosophy concerning God’s care of man.
 Satan is not mentioned again in the book after this introduction.
 But we see his nature is to mock the human condition and given the chance, bring calamity on mankind and his opposition to God’s ways.

 In another place, Zechariah chapter 3, a vision and revelation are given to this prophet and also to the priest Joshua, that a Savior was planned who would “…take away sin in a single day.”
 (Zechariah 3:8-10).
-But in verse 1 of this chapter Satan stands before God to make accusations against Joshua the high priest (Zechariah 3:1-3).
+But in verse 1 of this chapter, Satan stands before God to make accusations against Joshua the high priest (Zechariah 3:1-3).
 An angel rebukes Satan and Joshua is given clean clothes (purified soul) to replace his filthy ones (sins of the flesh) before he is given insight into the Messianic age to come (Christianity).
-Most likely Joshua had sin in his life by which Satan could accuse him before God (Satan as prosecutor?
-God is judge?).
+Most likely Joshua had sin in his life by which Satan could accuse him before God (Satan as the prosecutor?
+God is the judge?).
 Joshua was cleansed by God’s action to prepare for the work ahead of him (the Judge is merciful?).
 This was at a time when the Jews were in Babylonian captivity as penalty to their previous sins of idolatry.
 The Persian King, having recently conquered the Babylonians, gave the captive Jews release to return and rebuild Jerusalem and the temple.
 Joshua and Zechariah were to prepare the people as God’s chosen and restore them as a nation to genuine spirituality.

 This is not the only place Satan is identified as the Accuser.
 The NT continues the consistency of the OT image of Satan.
 In the most difficult book called the Revelation to John, Satan is identified as that old serpent (remember the garden Eden) and the accuser of the brethren.